Trial & Appellate Litigation, Arbitration & Mediation

 - Labor and employment

 - Personal injury

-Contact: Robert H. Thomas
+Please contact Robert H. Thomas for more information.

 Lawyers versed in appellate practice offer clients distinct advantages at all stages of litigation: they are experienced in overturning judgments when trials go wrong, and defending favorable trial court judgments.
 But appellate lawyers are also invaluable at critical stages of trial by advising trial counsel how to preserve the record and issues for appeal, and by writing and arguing summary judgment motions.

 Damon Key’s appellate lawyers collectively possess more than 100 years of experience successfully handling cases at every level of federal and state appellate courts.
 Our clients include those who we represented at the trial stage of a case and those who seek out our counsel only after a case is headed to an appeals court.
 Recent appellate matters include:

 - Successfully sought certiorari review in the Hawaii Supreme Court and secured a judgment on the merits that parents have a due process right to raise the parental discipline defense in Family Court proceedings.

 - Represented the American Bar Association in a U.S. Supreme Court case which concluded that private lawyers retained by local governments may assert qualified immunity from civil lawsuits.

 - Represented a property owner in its successful Hawaii Supreme Court appeal overturning a condemnation judgment because the trial court should have considered evidence that the taking was for private benefit.